influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/stdlib/experimental/group.md

 _**Function type:** Transformation_

 {{% warn %}}
-The `experimental.group()` function is subject to change at any time.
-By using this function, you accept the [risks of experimental functions](/flux/v0.x/stdlib/experimental/#use-experimental-functions-at-your-own-risk).

-This specific function will be removed once the proposed `extend` mode is sufficiently vetted.
+This function will be removed once the proposed `extend` mode is sufficiently vetted.
 {{% /warn %}}

 ```js